Skip to Main Content

 Rollover date ranges every year

-Each year around May/June, the Scopus content for the previous year (i.e. 2022) is around 95% complete.
-This is the point we consider it a “complete year” and so we then roll our pre-defined time ranges in the Overview, Collaboration, and Trends modules, forward by one year.
-When we do this, the “incomplete year” indicator also moves forward one year (e.g. 2022 becomes a complete year, and 2023 and 2023+ are the incomplete years).
+Each year around May/June, the Scopus content for the previous year (i.e. 2024) is around 95% complete.
+This is the point we consider it a “complete year” and so we then roll our pre-defined time ranges forward by one year.
+When we do this, the “incomplete year” indicator also moves forward one year (e.g. 2024 becomes a complete year and 2025 and 2025+ are the incomplete years).
 Learn more about the incomplete year indicator.